-A guide to Seattle area parks for the non-robust, lazy birders, and photographers.
+A guide to Seattle area parks with a special emphasis on accessibility and photography.

 Type of Park